Stardoll: Concept

-Stardoll is a virtual community site for people who enjoys fame, fashion and friends.

 At Stardoll, players can create their own virtual doll or choose from a collection of celebrity dolls and dress them up in various styles of make up, clothing, and decor with a wide range of items available for purchase with in-game currency.

 Stardoll appeals to a wide cross section of users, but their core membership consists of boys and girls from the ages of 13 and upwards.

 Stardoll was developed with an emphasis on self-expression through fantasy and fashion.
-Glorious Games has committed to maintaining Stardoll as an inspiring, safe and creative environment for all players with interest in fashion, friendship, and community.

 Players use in-game currency to purchase clothing, beauty, and decor items from Starplaza, the game's virtual shopping plaza.
 The Stardoll membership is free, and most of the game's core features are entirely free of charge.
-All members can earn Starpoints (experience points) and Starcoins (in-game currency) by doing different activities, competing in weekly competitions, and completing challenges within in the game.
+All members can earn Starpoints (experience points) and Starcoins (in-game currency) by doing different activities, competing in weekly competitions, and completing challenges in the game.

 Glorious Games

 Glorious Games Group AB started in 2005; back when the company was known as "Stardoll AB" and focused on one single product: Stardoll.com.

-Glorious Games is focused on creating safe and entertaining games for young women, an audience usually overlooked by the gaming industry.
+Glorious Games is focused on creating games for young women, an audience usually overlooked by the gaming industry.

 Led by CEO Thomas Lindgren, Glorious Games has expanded its offerings by creating two mobile apps: Stardoll Stylista and Clique, a social marketplace.